danbev/learning-iot/README.md

 ```
 The holes are what allow electrons to flow and this happens in the valance band
 as opposed to n-type doping where the flow happens in the conduction band.

 With a batteri cell attached the electrons will be attracted to the positive
 terminal.
-There for electrons will fill the holes:
+Therefor electrons will fill the holes:
 ```
  x  o  x  x  x
      <-